Kneelawk/KFractal/docs/fractal-ir-instructions.md

 ## Boolean Instructions

 ### BoolNot
-Assigns the not of the last argument to the variable referenced by the first argument.
+Gets the not value of the argument.

-`BoolNot(Bool output, Bool input)`
+`BoolNot(Bool input)`

 ### BoolAnd
-Ands the last two arguments together and stores the result in the variable referenced by the first argument.
+Ands the two arguments together.

-`BoolAnd(Bool result, Bool left, Bool right)`
+`BoolAnd(Bool left, Bool right)`

 ### BoolOr
-Ors the last two arguments together and stores the result in the variable referenced by the first argument.
+Ors the two arguments together.

-`BoolOr(Bool result, Bool left, Bool right)`
+`BoolOr(Bool left, Bool right)`

 ### BoolIsEqual
-Checks to see if the two last boolean arguments are equal then stores the result in the variable referenced by the first argument.
+Checks to see if the two boolean arguments are equal.
 This is the same as a boolean XNOR.

-`BoolIsEqual(Bool result, Bool left, Bool right)`
+`BoolIsEqual(Bool left, Bool right)`

 ## Int Instructions

 ### IntAdd
-Adds the last two arguments as ints and stores the result in the variable referenced by the first argument.
+Adds the two arguments as ints.

-`IntAdd(Int sum, Int leftAddend, Int rightAddend)`
+`IntAdd(Int leftAddend, Int rightAddend)`

 ### IntSubtract
-Subtracts the last argument from the second to last argument and stores the result in the variable referenced by the first argument.
+Subtracts the second argument from the first argument.

-`IntSubtract(Int difference, Int minuend, Int subtrahend)`
+`IntSubtract(Int minuend, Int subtrahend)`

 ### IntMultiply
-Multiplies the last two arguments together and stores the result in the variable referenced by the first argument.
+Multiplies the two arguments together.

-`IntMultiply(Int product, Int leftFactor, Int rightFactor)`
+`IntMultiply(Int leftFactor, Int rightFactor)`

 ### IntDivide
-Divides the second to last argument by the last argument and stores the result in the variable referenced by the first argument.
+Divides the first argument by the second argument.

-`IntDivide(Int quotient, Int dividend, Int divisor)`
+`IntDivide(Int dividend, Int divisor)`

 ### IntModulo
-Finds the remainder after dividing the second to last argument by the last argument and stores the result in the variable referenced by the first argument.
+Finds the modulus of dividing the first argument by the second argument.

-`IntModulo(Int remainder, Int dividend, Int divisor)`
+`IntModulo(Int dividend, Int divisor)`

 ### IntPower
-Finds the result of raising the second to last argument to the power of the last argument and stores that result in the variable referenced by the first argument.
+Finds the result of raising the first argument to the power of the second argument.

-`IntPower(Int result, Int base, Int exponent)`
+`IntPower(Int base, Int exponent)`

 ### IntNot
-Finds the bitwise not of the last argument ans stores it in the variable referenced by the first argument.
+Finds the bitwise not of the argument.

-`IntNot(Int output, Int input)`
+`IntNot(Int input)`

 ### IntAnd
-Bitwise ands the last two arguments together and stores the result in the variable referenced by the first argument.
+Bitwise ands the two arguments together.

-`IntAnd(Int result, Int left, Int right)`
+`IntAnd(Int left, Int right)`

 ### IntOr
-Bitwise ors the last two arguments together and stores the result in the variable referenced by the first argument.
+Bitwise ors the two arguments together.

-`IntOr(Int result, Int left, Int right)`
+`IntOr(Int left, Int right)`

 ### IntXor
-Bitwise xors the last two arguments together and stores the result in the variable referenced by the first argument.
+Bitwise xors the two arguments together.

-`IntXor(Int result, Int left, Int right)`
+`IntXor(Int left, Int right)`

 ### IntIsEqual
-Checks to see if the last two arguments have the same integer value and stores the resulting boolean in the variable referenced by the first argument.
+Checks to see if the two arguments have the same integer value.

-`IntIsEqual(Bool result, Int left, Int right)`
+`IntIsEqual(Int left, Int right)`

 ### IntIsGreater
-Checks to see if the second to last argument is greater than the last arguments and stores the resulting boolean in the variable referenced by the first argument.
+Checks to see if the first argument is greater than the second argument.

-`IntIsGreater(Bool result, Int subject, Int basis)`
+`IntIsGreater(Int subject, Int basis)`

 ### IntIsGreaterOrEqual
-Checks to see if the second to last argument is greater than or equal to the last argument and stores the resulting boolean in the variable referenced by the first argument.
+Checks to see if the first argument is greater than or equal to the second argument.

-`IntIsGreaterOrEqual(Bool result, Int subject, Int basis)`
+`IntIsGreaterOrEqual(Int subject, Int basis)`

 ## Real Instructions

 ### RealAdd
-Adds the last two arguments together and stores the result in the variable referenced by the first argument.
+Adds the two arguments together.

-`RealAdd(Real sum, Real leftAddend, Real rightAddend)`
+`RealAdd(Real leftAddend, Real rightAddend)`

 ### RealSubtract
-Subtracts the last argument from the second to last argument and stores the result in the variable referenced by the first argument.
+Subtracts the second argument from the first argument.

-`RealSubtract(Real difference, Real minuend, Real subtrahend)`
+`RealSubtract(Real minuend, Real subtrahend)`

 ### RealMultiply
-Multiplies the last two arguments together and stores the result in the variable referenced by the first argument.
+Multiplies the two arguments together.

-`RealMultiply(Real product, Real leftFactor, Real rightFactor)`
+`RealMultiply(Real leftFactor, Real rightFactor)`

 ### RealDivide
-Divides the second to last argument by the last argument and stores the result in the variable referenced by the first argument.
+Divides the first argument by the second argument.

-`RealDivide(Real quotient, Real dividend, Real divisor)`
+`RealDivide(Real dividend, Real divisor)`

 ### RealPower
-Raises the second to last argument to the power of the last argument and stores the result in the variable referenced by the first argument.
+Raises the first argument to the power of the second argument.

-`RealPower(Real result, Real base, Real exponent)`
+`RealPower(Real base, Real exponent)`

 ### RealIsEqual
-Checks to see if the last two arguments have the same real value and stores the resulting boolean in the variable referenced by the first argument.
+Checks to see if the two arguments have the same real value.

-`RealIsEqual(Bool result, Real left, Real right)`
+`RealIsEqual(Real left, Real right)`

 ### RealIsGreater
-Checks to see if the second to last argument has a greater real value than the last argument and stores the resulting boolean in the variable referenced by the first argument.
+Checks to see if the first argument has a greater real value than the second argument.

-`RealIsGreater(Bool result, Real subject, Real basis)`
+`RealIsGreater(Real subject, Real basis)`

 ### RealIsGreaterOrEqual
-Checks to see if the second to last argument has a greater real value than or equal real value to the last argument and stores the resulting boolean value in the variable referenced by the first argument.
+Checks to see if the first argument has a real value greater than or equal to the real value of the second argument.

-`RealIsGreaterOrEqual(Bool result, Real subject, Real basis)`
+`RealIsGreaterOrEqual(Real subject, Real basis)`

 ### RealComposeComplex
-Composes a complex number with the second to last argument as its real component and the last argument as its imaginary component and stores it in the variable referenced by the first argument.
+Composes a complex number with the first argument as its real component and the second argument as its imaginary component.

-`RealComposeComplex(Complex complex, Real real, Real imaginary)`
+`RealComposeComplex(Real real, Real imaginary)`

 ## Complex Instructions

 ### ComplexAdd
-Adds the last two arguments together and stores the result in the variable referenced by the first argument.
+Adds the two complex numbers.

-`ComplexAdd(Complex sum, Complex leftAddend, Complex rightAddend)`
+`ComplexAdd(Complex leftAddend, Complex rightAddend)`

 ### ComplexSubtract
-Subtracts the last argument from the second to last argument and stores the result in the variable referenced by the first argument.
+Subtracts the second argument from the first argument.

-`ComplexSubtract(Complex difference, Complex minuend, Complex subtrahend)`
+`ComplexSubtract(Complex minuend, Complex subtrahend)`

 ### ComplexMultiply
-Multiplies the last two arguments together and stores the result in the variable referenced by the first argument.
+Multiplies the two complex numbers.

-`ComplexMultiply(Complex product, Complex leftFactor, Complex rightFactor)`
+`ComplexMultiply(Complex leftFactor, Complex rightFactor)`

 ### ComplexDivide
-Divides the second to last argument by the last argument and stores the result in the variable referenced by the first argument.
+Divides the first argument by the second argument.

-`ComplexDivide(Complex quotient, Complex dividend, Complex divisor)`
+`ComplexDivide(Complex dividend, Complex divisor)`

 ### ComplexPower
-Raises the second to last argument to the power of the last argument and stores the result in the variable referenced by the first argument.
+Raises the first argument to the power of the second argument.

-`ComplexPower(Complex result, Complex base, Complex exponent)`
+`ComplexPower(Complex base, Complex exponent)`

 ### ComplexGetReal
-Gets the real component of the last argument and stores it in the variable referenced by the first argument.
+Gets the real component of the argument.

-`ComplexGetReal(Real real, Complex complex)`
+`ComplexGetReal(Complex complex)`

 ### ComplexGetImaginary
-Gets the imaginary component of the last argument and stores it in the variable referenced by the first argument.
+Gets the imaginary component of the argument.

-`ComplexGetImaginary(Real imaginary, Complex complex)`
+`ComplexGetImaginary(Complex complex)`

 ### ComplexModulo
-Computes the complex modulo of the last argument and stores it in the variable referenced by the first argument.
+Computes the complex modulo of the argument.
 A complex number's modulus is that complex number's absolute distance from the origin as computed by sqrt(&lt;real-component&gt;^2 + &lt;imaginary-component&gt;^2).

-`ComplexModulo(Real modulus, Complex complex)`
+`ComplexModulo(Complex complex)`

 ### ComplexIsEqual
 Checks to see if the two arguments have the same real and imaginary values.